A Thermodynamic Structure of Asymptotic Inference

 The thermodynamic construction rests on two steps: (i) identifying an entropy balance equation, and (ii) ensuring that the entropy is a state function.
 For metrology, $H$ is a state function if it is a single-valued function of the chosen macroscopic state variables.
 In the sensory domain, establishing $H$ as a state function is more subtle because the system is driven and adaptive.
-At equilibrium, however, the sample size relaxes to a unique value $m_{\mathrm{eq}}(\mu)$, yielding $H_{\mathrm{eq}}(\mu)= \tfrac{1}{2}\log\!\left[\sigma_R^2 +\sigma^2(\mu)/m_{\mathrm{eq}}(\mu)\right]$ which depends only on the state variable $\mu$; therefore, $H$ is a state function.
-Moreover, there is experimental evidence demonstrating that the firing rate $F$ is path independent (see discussion in \cite{wong2025universal}).
+At equilibrium, however, the sample size relaxes to a unique value $m_{\mathrm{eq}}(\mu)$, yielding $H_{\mathrm{eq}}(\mu)= \tfrac{1}{2}\log\!\left[\sigma_R^2 +\sigma^2(\mu)/m_{\mathrm{eq}}(\mu)\right]$ which depends only on $\mu$; therefore, $H$ is a state function.
+There is also experimental evidence demonstrating the path-independence of the firing rate $F$ (see discussion in \cite{wong2025universal}).

 From here, the differential of the entropy of the asymptotic estimator distribution can be decomposed as